mfow1584/portfolio/README.md

 # portfolio
-Collection of files meant to demonstrate fundamentals across a set of languages and frameworks (Spring, Java, C#, C++, Python)
+Collection of files meant to demonstrate fundamentals across a set of languages and frameworks (Spring, Java, C#, Python)